Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 - Sacrifice your overall enjoyment, or level of comfort, just to go lighter

 What Is UL Backpacking?

 This, newly evolving, category of backpacking involves carrying as little as possible for an overnight, or longer, wilderness excursion.

 While we help define what it means to go ‘ultralight’ below, it’s important to first understand that achieving this style is mostly a mindset.
 While there is a range of generally accepted pack weights, the ide

 Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away

 Journalist, Writer and Poet

-While there are examples of historic adventurers limiting what they carry, modern ultralight hiking began, not much, more than 25 years ago.
-For most of the 1900’s, backpacking consisted of external frame packs, weighing upwards of 45 lbs, with a profile that would, often, extend well above the user’s head!
+While there are examples of historic adventurers limiting what they carry, modern ultralight hiking began not much more than 25 years ago.
+For most in the 1900’s, backpacking consisted of external frame packs, weighing upwards of 45 lbs, with a profile that would often extend well above the user’s head!

-As we alluded to above, going ultralight is mostly a way of thinking, however, there a few key pack weight milestones that are accepted by most experienced backpackers.
+As we alluded to above, going ultralight is mostly a way of thinking, however, there are a few key packweight milestones that are accepted by most experienced backpackers.
 A lightweight pack, generally, refers to a pack base weight below 20 lbs.
 The ultralight classification is often reserved for those who manage to get their pack base weights below 10 lbs.

 A backpack’s base weight refers to the total weight of a pack, excluding water, food, and fuel.
 The amount, and therefore weight, of those three items, differs significantly based on the length of a trip, and so are typically disregarded for the sake of level comparison.